 The developers of Wailea decided to start the project with the construction of a golf course, which would later become Wailea’s Blue Course.
 The idea was for the course to start generating cash to help finance the rest of the project.
 Then, in the 1970s, the company that owned the land proposed the construction of several high-end condo complexes, the Wailea Ekahi, Elua, and Ekolu condos.
 The response was stunning.
 According to a fascinating article on the early days of Wailea in the Maui Time magazine, 1,200 buyers bid on just 148 units.

 The landowners saw a fast and easy way to make a lot of cash, and the dream of a booming mixed-income community melted away into a laser-sharp focus on turning Wailea into an upscale resort paradise.

-Take a look at the latest construction fly through aerial.
+Take a look at the latest construction from the air.

-Today, Wailea is still a beautiful growing resort town, but it is a far cry from that simple-slow paced, community the city’s earliest fathers envisioned.
+Today, Wailea is still a beautiful growing resort town, but it is a far cry from that simple-slow paced community the city’s earliest fathers envisioned.
 More luxury condos continue to pop up along the bluffs and near the beach.
 Now you too can enjoy the fruits of this resort boom.
-When you come down to visit Maui, you can rent a gorgeous oceanfront or hillside condo in Wailea, mere blocks away from the beach!
-View our open rentals in Wailea today! (link to Wailea condos)
+When you visit Maui, you can rent a gorgeous oceanfront or hillside condo in Wailea, mere blocks away from the beach!
+View Ali’i Resorts open rentals in Wailea today! (link to Wailea condos)